 (Gen 9:1-6) And God blessed Noah and his sons, and said to them, Be fruitful, and multiply, and replenish the earth.
 And the fear of you and the dread of you shall be on every beast of the earth, and on every fowl of the air, on all that moves on the earth, and on all the fishes of the sea; into your hand are they delivered.
 Every moving thing that lives shall be meat for you; even as the green herb have I given you all things.
 But flesh with the life thereof, which is the blood thereof, shall you not eat.
 And surely your blood of your lives will I require; at the hand of every beast will I require it, and at the hand of man; at the hand of every man’s brother will I require the life of man.
 Whoever sheds man’s blood, by man shall his blood be shed: for in the image of God made he man.

-After Noah received God’s commandment and made the ark, he passed through the days when God destroyed the world with the flood, and the eight members of his family all survived.
-Except for the eight members of Noah’s family, all human beings were destroyed, and all the living things on the earth were also destroyed.
-To Noah God gave the blessing.
-God spoke some words to Noah and his sons, and those words were the things God wanted to bestow to him and were also God’s blessing to him.
-That was the blessing and promise God gave to a man who could listen to His word and receive His commandment, and that was also the way in which God gave a reward to a man.
-That is to say, regardless of whether Noah was a perfect man or a just man in the eyes of God and regardless of how much knowledge of God he had, he and his three sons listened to God’s word, cooperated with God’s work, and did what they should do as God had instructed them, and thus preserved for God the mankind and all the living creatures after the destruction of the world by the flood, making a very great contribution to the next step of God’s management plan.
-It was because of all these deeds of his that God blessed him.
-To the people today, what Noah did may not at all be worth mentioning, and some will even think: “Noah actually did not do anything; it was God who had decided to leave him, so he certainly could be left.
-His survival could not be accredited to him.
-That was what God had intended to accomplish, for man was the passive party.”
-But God does not think so in His heart.
-In God’s eyes, whether a man is great or small, as long as he can listen to God’s word, obey God’s commandment and commission, cooperate with God’s work, and cooperate with God’s will and God’s plan, so that God’s will and God’s plan can be carried out smoothly and fulfilled, such a deed is worthy for God to remember and worthy for God to bless.
-God treasures such a man, cherishes such a deed of his, and cherishes his kindness and his heart for God.
+After Noah accepted God’s instructions and built the ark and lived through the days God used a flood to destroy the world, his whole family of eight survived.
+Apart from Noah’s family of eight, all of mankind was destroyed, and all living things on earth were destroyed.
+To Noah, God gave him blessings, and said some things to him and his sons.
+These things were what God was bestowing upon him and also God’s blessing to him.
+This is the blessing and promise God gave to someone who could listen to Him and accept His instructions, and also the way God rewards people.
+That is to say, regardless of whether Noah was a perfect man or a just man in God’s eyes, and regardless of how much he knew about God, in short, Noah and his three sons all listened to God’s words, coordinated with God’s work, and did what they were supposed to do in accordance with God’s instructions.
+As a result, they helped God retain humans and various kinds of living things after the destruction of the world by flood, making a great contribution to the next step of God’s management plan.
+Because of everything he had done, God blessed him.
+Maybe for the people of today, what Noah did wasn’t even worth mentioning.
+Some might even think: Noah didn’t do anything; God had made up His mind to keep him, so he was definitely going to be kept.
+His survival is not to his credit.
+This is what God wanted to make happen, because man is passive.
+But that’s not what God was thinking.
+To God, no matter whether a person is great or insignificant, as long as they can listen to Him, obey His instructions and what He entrusts, and can cooperate with His work, His will, and His plan, so that His will and His plan can be accomplished smoothly, then that conduct is worthy of His commemoration and worthy of receiving His blessing.
+God treasures such people, and He cherishes their actions and their love and affection for Him.
 This is God’s attitude.
-So, why did God bless Noah?
-It was because God treats such a deed and obedience of a man in this way.
+So why did God bless Noah?
+Because this is how God treats such actions and obedience of man.

 (Gen 9:11-13) And I will establish my covenant with you, neither shall all flesh be cut off any more by the waters of a flood; neither shall there any more be a flood to destroy the earth.
 And God said, This is the token of the covenant which I make between me and you and every living creature that is with you, for perpetual generations: I do set my bow in the cloud, and it shall be for a token of a covenant between me and the earth.